jpbs18/Connect4Logic/README.md

 ## How to Use?

-Four in a row the game is played with two players.
+The game is played with two players.
 The game starts when you run the server and two players arrive.
-The game objective it is to make a line of four(R or Y) in line vertical, horizontal or diagnonal.
+The game objective is to make four(R or Y) in a vertical, or horizontal or diagnonal line.
-When the board it is completed with the 42 plays and there aren't a line that it is draw.
+When the board is completed with 42 plays that it is a draw.

-## Packages

-## Classes:
-### Game
-### PlayerHandler
-### Server
-Initialize the server socket
-Wait for a player to connect
-Accept the player connection
-Create a thread to support the player
-Go back to step 2.( Wait for a player to connect)
-# Player
+When a player wins, the game asks both players if they want to play again.
+The server allows to run multiple games at the same time.

+Have FUN!! ;)